X11Libre/ports-gentoo/README.md

 ## Using The Proprietary Nvidia Driver With XLibre

-To use the proprietary Nvidia driver, please add the following to your X configuration, e.g., `xorg.conf`:
+To use the proprietary Nvidia driver in the XLibre Xserver up to version 25.0.0.15, please add the following to your X configuration, e.g., `xorg.conf`:

 ``` config
 Section "ServerFlags"